3r1sn5/ErlsnWu/About.md

 -I’m Errolson Wu a.k.a.
 ErlsnWu or E.W., a computer science & engineering enthusiast.

--Heading to Machine Learning Scientist right now.
+-Heading to Computer Scientist right now, interested in Machine Learning, Theoretical Computer Science, and Theory of computation.
 -To reach me @Gmail: a0987567908@gmail.com or errolsongodyr@gmail.com
              @Yahoo: a0976238036@yahoo.com